maxGraph/maxgraph-integration-examples/projects/rollup-ts/README.md

 ### Running the project

-**WARN** currently ko, rollup try to build the ts code from the maxgraph project when using `npm link`
-> [!] (plugin commonjs--resolver) Error: Unexpected token (Note that you need plugins to import files that are not JavaScript)
-../../../maxGraph/packages/core/src/view/cell/CellRenderer.ts (89:22)

 The `public/index.html` file contains a `<script src='bundle.js'>` tag, which means we need to create `public/bundle.js`.
 The `rollup.config.js` file tells Rollup how to create this bundle, starting with `src/main.ts` and including all its dependencies, including `mxGraph`.